macnick/100-days-of-code/log.md

 # 100 Days Of Code - Log

+## Day 93: October 11, 2019

+**Today's Progress**: #R6D92 Spent many hours working on a hard challenge on Codewars.
+I have to make a mathematical expression evaluator.
+The plan is to convert the expression from infix to postif or reverse Polish Notation and work from there. #100DaysOfCode #javascript #React #freeCodeCamp #microverse

+**Thoughts:** Rank 531 @ Codewars, 38326 @ Hackerrank 74191 @ Leetcode - 8 hour of study.
+Goals: 1.
+Finish the Microverse curicullum

 ## Day 92: October 10, 2019

 **Today's Progress**: #R6D91 Completed the Hacktoberfest challenge 2019!.
 Today's problems @ Leetcode: "Burst Balloons", "Merge Two Binary Trees" #100DaysOfCode #javascript #React #freeCodeCamp #microverse